serverless/serverless/docs/commands.md

 # JAWS CLI Commands

+## env

+Make sure to talk about `back/.env` and the packaging process

 ## install

 The `jaws install` command downloads the JAWS-module from the location specified (a github repo) and installs it.
 The install includes: